Dr Megan Paull

-I am the Director for Postgraduate Research in the School of Management and Governance.
+I am the Director for Postgraduate Research in the School of Business and Governance.
 I also have responsibility for Doctoral student supervision in areas related to my research.

 I teach postgraduate units in our MBA and Master of Human Resource Management programs, and in the Sir Walter Murdoch School of Public Policy and International Affairs.
 My teaching also reflects my research interests and I enjoy bringing my research into discussions with my students.
 Units I teach include: Leading and Managing Nonprofit Organisations, Qualitative Organisational Research, Organisational Behaviour and Management and Human Resource Management Perspectives.
 I am also involved with the development of units at the undergraduate level, particularly in association with the research spine in the Bachelor of Business.

 I am a co-director of the Centre for Responsible Citizenship and Sustainability.

 Visit the site for details on the work we are doing and how to become affiliated with us.